nightroman/FarNet/README.md

 # FarNet

-Far Manager platform for .NET modules, Windows PowerShell, and F#.
+Far Manager platform for .NET modules and scripts in PowerShell, F#, JavaScript.

 - [FarNet/wiki](https://github.com/nightroman/FarNet/wiki) - all about framework, modules, and packages.
 - [FarNet/issues](https://github.com/nightroman/FarNet/issues) - for bug reports and problems